chandpragyan/vdlx-datagrid-tooltip/README.md

 There are two differents tooltips can be used inside vdlx-datagrid table
 1. Cell Tooltips - To use cell tooltips `tooltip` attribute to be used in the column
-2. Column Header Tooltips - To use column header tooltip `headerTooltip` attribute to be used in the column
+2. Column Header Tooltips - To use column header tooltip `header-tooltip` attribute to be used in the column

 # How to use tooltip in insight app